mansurcildir/nomad-demo/README.md

 # nomad-demo

-This demonstration shows a documentation of ``Hashicorp Nomad`` cluster setup and orchestration for FIQO (File Quick Online) application.
+This demonstration shows a documentation of ``HashiCorp Nomad`` cluster setup and orchestration for FIQO (File Quick Online) application.

 • ``192.168.99.101`` -> ``server1``
 • ``192.168.99.102`` -> ``server2``